lgandecki/convex-versioned-assets/docs/setup-r2.md

 # Setting Up Cloudflare R2

-This guide walks you through configuring Cloudflare R2 as a storage backend for the asset-manager component.
+This guide walks you through configuring Cloudflare R2 as a storage backend for convex-versioned-assets.

 ## Prerequisites

 - A Cloudflare account
-- A Convex project with the asset-manager component installed
+- A Convex project with `convex-versioned-assets` installed

 ## Step 1: Create an R2 Bucket